“What happens when both parties are completely corrupt and the ivory towers are falling down?”

 I started to understand why a group of people would eventually want to take it all for themselves and turn the rest of us into their slaves.
 Leaving us all ultimately unable to change the national decision making process by neutering the power of our entire political system.

 I saw how both of the political parties had corrupted the entire system from the inside out, and how they desensitized everyone to politics as a whole.
 I discovered a religion of government being built right underneath our noses and that we were falling for it hook line and sinker.
 I saw that it was more of a battle to protect their power than to govern under the constraints of the constitution.
-Or even under the pretense of protection the people.
+Or even under the pretense of protecting the people.

 I saw corporations greasing the wheels of a political machine that runs the vehicle of progress that is America.
 I watched them pervert the word progress as a whole and dictate the entire premise of any debate.